NFL Rumors: Raiders Could Play 2019-20 Home Games in London

 NFL Rumors: Raiders Could Play 2019-20 Home Games in LondonDecember 23, 2018

-As the Oakland Raiders continue to search for a home in 2019, one potential option being discussed is having London host the Silver and Black.
+As the Oakland Raiders continue to search for a home in 2019, one potential option is having London host the Silver and Black.

 Per Jay Glazer of Fox Sports, other NFL teams have brought up the possibility of using London as the Raiders' home site next season.